wp-plugins-mirror/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.1.8 =
+* Fix: Change wfConfig::set_ser to split large objects into multiple queries.
+* Fix: Fixed bug in multisite with "You do not have sufficient permissions to access this page" error after logging in.
+* Improvement: Update Geo IP database.
+* Fix: Fixed deadlock when NFS is used for WAF file storage, in wfWAFAttackDataStorageFileEngine::addRow().
+* Fix: Added third param to http_build_query for hosts with arg_separator.output set.
+* Improvement: Show admin notice if WAF blocks an admin (mainly needed for ajax requests).
+* Improvement: Clarify error message "Error reading config data, configuration file could be corrupted."
+* Improvement: Added better crawler detection.
+* Improvement: Add currentUserIsNot('administrator') to any generic firewall rules that are not XSS based.
+* Improvement: Update URLs in Wordfence for documentation about LiteSpeed and lockouts.
+* Improvement: Show message on scan results when a result is caused by enabling "Scan images and binary files as if they were executable" or...
+* Fix: Suppressed warning: dns_get_record(): DNS Query failed.
+* Fix: Suppressed warning gzinflate() error in scan logs.
+* Fix: On WAF roadblock page: Warning: urlencode() expects parameter 1 to be string, array given ...
+* Fix: Scheduled update for WAF rules doesn't decrease from 7 days, to 12 hours, when upgrading to a premium account.
+* Improvement: Better message for dashboard widget when no failed logins.

 = 6.1.7 =
 * Security Fix: Fixed reflected XSS vulnerability: CVSS 6.1 (Medium).
 Thanks Kacper Szurek.